-The town itself is a half an hour drive from the airport and transport is expensive.
-The hotels and tour guides will charge you a flat rate of 500 birr ($20) one way, this seems to be unavoidable, unless you wait for a shared taxi which will make it much cheaper.
+The town itself is half an hour drive from the airport and transport is expensive.
+The hotels and tour guides will charge you a flat rate of 500 birrs ($20) one way, this seems to be unavoidable unless you wait for a shared taxi which will make it much cheaper.

 Where to eat and sleep

-There are plenty of options for accommodation from basic $10 rooms to more luxurious (but still cheap) hotels like the Honey Land Hotel, I paid $25 a night for a great ensuite room with the perfect view.
+There are plenty of options for accommodation from basic $10 rooms to more luxurious (but still cheap) hotels like the Honey Land Hotel, it cost $25 a night for a great ensuite room with the perfect view.
 You can book online but if you haven’t it’s small enough to get around on foot and check out your options.

 The semi-monolithic twin churches of Bet Mikael and Bet Golgota are the most atmospheric.
 Here you’ll find the grave of Lalibela himself, and the Selassie Chapel is considered the holiest place in Lalibela.
 Women are not permitted to enter Bet Golgata but your guide can enter and take a photo for you.
 The Tomb of Adam is the original main entrance to the complex.

 The south-eastern cluster is more of a random complex of differently styled churches, but no less spectacular.
 Bet Amanuel is the only monolithic church in this cluster, and it’s easily one of the most beautiful and intricately carved.
 Bet Gabriel-Rufael is a strange church, thought to have been originally built as the residence of King Lalibela, it’s height greatly exaggerated by the 5m deep trench.